 Management Approaches

-The CBP partnership will work together to carry out the following actions and strategies to achieve the 2025 water quality goals.
+The CBP partnership will work together to carry out the following management approaches to achieve the water quality goal, and two associated outcomes.
 These approaches seek to address the factors affecting our ability to meet the goal and the gaps identified above.
+More details for are provided in the Logic and Action Plan for each outcome.

-Phase I WIPs, Phase II WIPs, Phase III WIPs and Two-Year Milestones
+Phase III WIPs and Two-Year Milestones

-The overall management approach needed for reducing nitrogen, phosphorus and sediment are provided in the Bay TMDL document, the Phase I and II WIPs, and the accountability framework described in the Bay TMDL document and Executive Order 13508.
-The Phase III WIPs will describe how the seven Bay watershed jurisdictions, in collaboration with local partners and federal agencies, will refine, as necessary, the actions and controls that will be implemented between 2018 and 2025 to meet their final load reduction targets by 2025.
+The overall management approach needed for reducing nitrogen, phosphorus and sediment are provided in the Bay TMDL document, the Phase III WIPs, and the accountability framework described in the Bay TMDL document and Executive Order 13508.
+The Phase III WIPs describe how the seven Bay watershed jurisdictions, in collaboration with local partners and federal agencies, will refine, as necessary, the actions and controls that will be implemented between 2018 and 2025 to meet their final load reduction targets by 2025.
 Attainment of these goals across the watershed is expected to result in the achievement of all applicable nutrient- and sediment-related water quality standards in the Bay and its tidal tributaries.

 Chesapeake Bay TMDL Accountability Framework